mrkamel/search_flip/README.md

 ## Date and Timestamps in JSON

-ElasticSearch requires dates and timestamps to have one of the formats listed
+Elasticsearch requires dates and timestamps to have one of the formats listed
 here: [https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html#strict-date-time](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html#strict-date-time).

 However, `JSON.generate` in ruby by default outputs something like: